android/ndk/Home.md

 Subscribe to the [android-ndk-announce@googlegroups.com](https://groups.google.com/g/android-ndk-announce) mailing list if you'd like to be notified whenever we publish a new NDK release (beta or stable).

+## macOS 10.15 "Catalina"

+We're currently aiming to sign and notarize NDK r21, but no existing NDK is signed or notarized.
+This shouldn't matter for NDK downloads performed by Android Studio's "SDK Manager" tool, but if you manually download an NDK from this page using a web browser, on macOS 10.15 you'll see warnings when you try to run the extracted tools.
+You can override this in the "Security & Privacy" section of Settings.
+See Apple's [Safely open apps on your Mac](https://support.apple.com/en-us/HT202491) documentation, specifically the section "How to open an app that hasn’t been notarized or is from an unidentified developer" on that page.

 ## Release Schedule

 The NDK releases on a roughly quarterly basis.
 One release a year is designated